 You should eat 5 meals a day at the least.
 If your body urges you to get more nutrition, you can up this number to 7 or even more.
 It’s not only healthy but necessary to gain some extra weight during pregnancy.
 However, if you feel hungry no matter how much you eat, or if your weight gain rate is too high, you should consult your doctor.
 This may be caused by a poorly balanced diet.

 You and your baby require a great number of nutrients, so you should consume a variety of different foods in order to ensure your body gets all the necessary vitamins and minerals.
 Eat fruits, vegetables, and grains every day.
 Now is a great time to try some new recipes to diversify your pregnancy diet.
 Just be careful to avoid any potentially dangerous foods.
 In addition, if you are prone to allergies, you shouldn’t take the risk of trying new foods that might trigger this reaction.

 - Get more fiber.

 You’ll need it to regulate your weight and keep your digestive system healthy during this stressful period.

 - Take supplements for extra vitamins and minerals.

 In the vast majority of cases, even a well-balanced diet cannot provide you with the extra dose of these essential nutrients necessary for the healthy development of the baby.
 Therefore, you should take specialized prenatal supplements.
 Your doctor will advise the best product depending on your personal needs.

 - Get a double-extra dose of calcium.

 If you eat dairy products, your pregnancy diet should include 3-4 servings of them a day.
-An alternative to these woods is grains complemented with a specialized mineral supplement.
-Note that this supplement should be an extra to the regular prenatal vitamin and mineral complex.
+An alternative to these woods is grains complimented with a specialized mineral supplement.
+Note that this supplement should be extra to the regular prenatal vitamin and mineral complex.

 - Stock up on iodine.